thirumalini26/webpage/README.md

 # webpage
 website for dental clinic
-it can be be connected to google sheets as a backend source
+it can be be connected to google sheets for a backend source